kbishpnow/LogNet/README.md

-﻿# Logger for .NET Console Apps
+﻿# Logger for .NET Apps

 This is a simple logging library for .NET Console Applications.
 It provides logging functionality for both **console** and **file** outputs using an easy-to-use interface.